 The response of the Greenland Ice Sheet to current and future climate change is a matter of great concern, not only to the scientific community but to society as a whole due to the consequences for sea level rise globally and regionally.
 Massive efforts have been and continue to be undertaken to understand and model the dynamics of the Greenland Ice Sheet and its interaction with the climate system.
-Uncertainties around the ice sheet response to climate change were explicitly addressed in the IPCC 5th Assessment Report (Vaughan et al., 2013) and in subsequent reports, including the Special Report on Oceans and the Cryosphere and the up and coming Sixth Assessment Report.
+Uncertainties around the ice sheet response to climate change were explicitly addressed in the IPCC 5th and 6th Assessment Reports (Vaughan et al., 2013) as well as the Special Report on Oceans and the Cryosphere.

 In support of reducing uncertainty about observed ice sheet changes and enhancing process understanding that will contribute to better future projections, the best possible evaluation data as well as reference data sets that can serve as boundary conditions and boundary constraints are in demand by the scientific community.

-Here, we assess the use and application of the GIS\cci products and show some examples of where the Essential Climate Variables (ECVs) have been applied scientifically.
-Building on the past years of effort, the GIS\CCI is now in a "harvesting" phase with many interesting projects and publications using the ECVs from the CCI, in spite of recent disruptions to the scientific process posed by the COVID19 pandemic.
+Here, we assess the use and application of the GIS_cci products and show some examples of where the Essential Climate Variables (ECVs) have been applied scientifically.
+Building on the past years of effort, the GIS_CCI is now in a "harvesting" phase with many interesting projects and publications using the ECVs from the CCI, in spite of recent disruptions to the scientific process posed by the COVID19 pandemic.

-Previous versions of this report have already shown how analysis of the ECVs has thrown up some surprising data that will likely lead to enhanced models in the future as well as scientific publications exploring how models and observations can be used constructively together.
-In this report we update with new examples and cases studies, including an overview of ice sheet mass loss (Section 3) as documented by the CCI community.
+Previous versions of this report have already shown how analysis of the ECVs has thrown up some surprising data that will likely lead to enhanced models in the future, as well as scientific publications exploring how models and observations can be used constructively together.
+In this report we give some new examples and case studies, including an overview of the use of GIS_cci data in the most recent IPCC and AMAP reports as an additional sub-section.
 The use of ECVs to evaluate models and for process studies is explored in Section 4.
-We also give some suggestions on future possible uses of the ECVs and widen out the target group of users to include some large international collaborations and projects that will be more specifically targeted as likely users of the ESA\CCI data products.
+We also give some suggestions on future possible uses of the ECVs and widen out the target group of users to include some large international collaborations and projects that will use CCI data sets as a result of specific targeting by ESA_CCI consortium members..

 We also note that the use of the data to produce graphics and visualisation that are widely shared on social media platforms is also becoming an increasingly important part of scientific communication efforts generally.
-Although not an original part of the scope of this report, the value of the ECVs as a science communication tool should not be underestimated and in future we will also attempt to track the nonscientific use of these products to produce easy to follow climate information for the public.
-Particularly we note the recent launch of the QGreenland GIS tool which also incorporates GIS CCI data and which will be helpful in further promoting the use and applications of GIS\CCI datasets. (see section 5)
+Although not an original part of the scope of this report, the value of the ECVs as a science communication tool should not be underestimated and in future we will also attempt to track the non-scientific use of these products to produce easy to follow climate information for the public.
+In particular we note the recent launch of the QGreenland GIS tool which also incorporates GIS_CCI data and which will be helpful in further promoting the use and applications of GIS_CCI datasets. (see section 5)